tragent/inventory-management/README.md

 * Update product's detail
 * Delete a product
 * Find a particular product

-## What doesn't:

-* Make purchase from a supplier
-* View sales receipts
-* Make sales to a customer
 * Create role
 * Retrieve a list of roles in the system
 * Retrieve a roles's details